Logistic Regression: Overview and Applications

 Independence of Observations

-Each data point must be independent of others.
-This prevents bias from data that is clustered or time-series, ensuring accurate model estimates.
+Each data point must be independent of the others.
+This prevents bias from clustered or time-series data, ensuring accurate model estimates.

 Absence of Multicollinearity